1931 St. Louis Cardinals season

-The 1931 St. Louis Cardinals season was the team's 50th season in Saint Louis, Missouri and the 40th season in the National League.
+The 1931 St. Louis Cardinals season was the team's 50th season in St. Louis, Missouri and the 40th season in the National League.
 The Cardinals went 101 wins and 53 losses during the season and finished first in the National League.
 In the World Series, they beat the Philadelphia Athletics in 7 games.

 Regular season

 Second baseman Frankie Frisch won the MVP Award this year, batting .311, with 4 home runs and 82 RBIs.